-Notice that $T{comp}^{avg}$ is essentially the same since the computational workload for both runs is identical (same grid system and grid-to-processor assignment).
-However, $T{exec}$ for asynchronous communication is consistently lower, and shows bigger improvements as the number of processors increases.
-In fact, for P > 256, the non-blocking communication strategy reduces $T{exec}$ by more than a factor of two.
-The reason for this reduction can be found in the communication times.
-A comparison shows that $T{comm}^{max}$ and $T{comm}^{avg}$ for the synchronous runs are an order of magnitude larger than the corresponding times for the asynchronous communication.
-This is reflected in $T{exec}$ where communication usually accounts for less that 6% for the asynchronous case, but is more than 50% for many of the synchronous runs.
-The communication problem is exacerbated with increasing P since the number of messages exchanged is $O(P^2)$ (although the individual message sizes decrease).
-Similar comparisons for Cases 2 and 3 would show even larger benefits when using the asynchronous strategy.
+Table 1: Runtimes (in seconds) and load imbalance factors with synchronous and asynchronous communication, and bin-packing grouping strategy for Case 1 this improvement can be found in the communication times.
+A comparison shows that T{comm}^{max} and T{comm}^{avg} for the synchronous runs are an order of magnitude larger than the corresponding times for the asynchronous communication.
+This is reflected in T{exec} where communication usually accounts for less that 6% for the asynchronous case, but is more than 50% for many of the synchronous runs.